nens/threedi-docs/source/d_viewing_results_mi.rst

 The water balance tool computes the water balance in a sub-domain of your model.
 It uses the incoming and outgoing flows in that domain and visualizes the various contributions of the flow in graphs.
 The development was an initiative of Deltares and jointly developed with Nelen & Schuurmans.
 The water balance tool is co-funded by the Top Sector Water (Ministry of Economic Affairs)

-This is the only results tool that requeres the generation of specific results.
+This is the only results tool that requirers the generation of specific results.
 Therefore, we also discuss the input requirements of this tool.

 .. _waterbalanceactivate: